Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Sim-to-real Experiments

 \section{Sim-to-real Experiments}

-We validate the proposed framework on a SpiRob by transferring the learned policies from simulation to the physical platform.
 This section first introduces the experimental setup and control-signal processing for sim-to-real transfer, followed by validations in three scenarios: (i) workspace generalization from sparse demonstrations, (ii) geometric adaptability to object size variations, and (iii) robust dynamic scalability.